Want to know how Fido feels? This harness apparently can tell you

 - Charging method: Micro-USB

-- Usage time: Continuous for 12 hours, or two days for six hours at a time
+- Usage time: Continuous for 12 hours, or two days for 6 hours at a time

 - Compatible device: iOS and Android devices with Bluetooth 4.0 or higher